-- Do a reverse outline of your essay or chapter.
+Step 1: Do a reverse outline of your essay or chapter.
 In other words, consider each paragraph in turn and write some notes to yourself in the margins where you articulate the main point of each paragraph.
-(Note: You can either do this by hand on a printed copy of your piece, or you can do it with the comment function on your word processor.
-However, for reasons that will become clear in a moment, we recommend doing this revision strategy by hand.*) This is the first level of your reverse outline.
+You can either do this by hand on a printed copy of your piece, or with the comment function on your word processor.
+However, for reasons that will become clear in a moment, we recommend doing this revision strategy by hand.

-- Now, look over your reverse outline and identify clusters of paragraphs (2-3) that fit together.
-(Perhaps they analyze a piece of data, make a point about a textual example, etc.) In the margins, write some notes to yourself in which you articulate the main point of these clusters.
-Please note, you might need to move paragraphs and even sentences around.
+Step 2: Now, look over your reverse outline and identify clusters of paragraphs (2-3) that fit together.
+Perhaps they analyze related pieces of data, make similar points about a textual example, etc. In the margins, write notes to yourself that articulate the main point of these clusters.
+You might find it helpful to move paragraphs around.
 The idea here is to add a second level to your reverse outline, one that identifies the guiding purpose of paragraph clusters.

-- Finally, you’ll need to delineate section breaks for your reader by creating a title for each section.
-Luckily, you can use this third level as a guide.
-Consider the note that describes the unifying theme or argument that brings multiple clusters together, i.e. the guiding argument of each section.
-This is the basis for a usefully descriptive section title.
-In fact, for the time being, you can use your descriptive note as a section title.
-Just make sure that in the next revision, you revise and refine it.
+Step 5: Finally, delineate section breaks for your reader by creating a title for each section.
+Consider the third-level note that describes the unifying theme or argument that brings multiple clusters together, i.e. the guiding argument of each section.
+This can be a useful basis for a section title.